How do you tell a story in as few words — or letters — as possible? By creating a monogram logo!

 1. Find a distinct typeface

-This style of logo design requires attentiveness to the typeface you choose.
+This style of logo design requires attentiveness to the logo font you choose.
 Monogram logos are all about the letters, so it’s critical to find a typeface that reflects your brand’s personality and your target audience.

 How do you start the process of choosing a typeface for your own monogram logo?
 Ask yourself these questions:

 Once you’ve answered these questions, start experimenting!
 Are you going for a fancy, elaborate look and feel?
-Try a script typeface.
+Try a cursive font.
 Want something more classic and refined?
 Consider a serif.